-1 Reporting category names are taken from the three content domain names in the OAS-Science.
+Reporting category names are taken from the three content domain names in the OAS-Science.

-2Technology-enhanced items (TE items/TEIs) may be used to more authentically address some aspects of the performance expectations (PEs).
+Technology-enhanced items (TE items/TEIs) may be used to more authentically address some aspects of the standards.
 Each TEI will have a value of two score points.
 At this time, it is expected that each reporting category will include one TEI.
 More TEIs may possibly be introduced in future operational cycles.
 For a paper accommodation, the TEIs will be replaced by paired MC items (two linked multiple-choice questions), also worth two score points.

-3 A minimum of 10 points is required to report results for a reporting category for Grade 8 Science.
+A minimum of 10 points is required to report results for a reporting category for Grade 8 Science.